Seven Wonders of the (Rivers) World

 In the midst of a global environmental crisis, it can be hard to stay positive about the natural world.
-In particular, it’s becoming increasingly difficult to feel optimistic about the future of our rivers, considering the recent news that .
+In particular, it’s becoming increasingly difficult to feel optimistic about the future of our rivers, considering the recent news that no river in England is in good overall health.
 However, there are good things happening all across the country.
 In this blog, we want to shine a light on the power we hold when working Together for Rivers.
 From our local Trusts, to community groups, to water companies and catchment partnerships—everyone can play a role in protecting and improving rivers for generations to come.

 Unlocking the Severn will restore 158 miles of river habitat through the creation of six fish passes.
 Prior to the installation of weirs, hundreds of thousands of twaite shad used to migrate up the River Severn to reach their spawning grounds.
 This ambitious project will provide fish passage at barriers on the River Severn and its River Teme tributary, enabling the endangered twaite shad to follow their natural migratory route for the first time in 160 years!